 Service during the War

 In 1757, the contingent of Münster assembled in this town.
 In August, it marched on Bonn by Meiningen where it was joined by the Mengersen Infantry of the Diocese of Paderborn.
 These 3 regiments were then assigned to the guard of the train of the Reichsarmee.
 In October, the regiment along with the Kreisinfanterieregiment Baden-Durlach advanced towards Gera in Saxony.
-The Prince de Soubise, commander of the French contingent, rated the various units of the Reichsarmee, considering this regiment as "good".
-In November, the regiment defended the passage of the Saale River at Kösen.
+In September, the regiment counted approx. 600 men.
+In November, it defended the passage of the Saale River at Kösen.
 On November 4, it counted 579 men.
 It was not directly involved in the Battle of Rossbach.
 However, during the withdrawal of the Franco-Imperial Army, the regiment took part in a small rearguard action against Prussian troops where only its regimental artillery was involved.
 In December, the regiment counted 522 men and was part of the security line established in the Thuringian Forest.
 For this reason it became almost impossible for the unit to take its winter-quarters.